MoonZoon/MoonZoon/docs/backend.md

 ## FAQ

 1. _"Why another backend framework?
 Are you mad??"_
    - In the context of my goal to remove all accidental complexity, I treat most popular backend frameworks as low-level building blocks.
-You are able to write everything with them, but you still have to think about REST API endpoints, choose and connect a database, manage actors manually, setup servers, somehow test serverless functions, etc. Moon will be based on one of those frameworks - this way you don't have to care about low-level things, however you can when you need more control.
+You are able to write everything with them, but you still have to think about REST API endpoints, choose and connect a database, manage actors manually, setup servers, somehow test serverless functions, etc. Moon will be based on one of those frameworks - this way you don't have to care about low-level things but you can when you need more control.

 1. _"Those are pretty weird actors!
 (And.. what is it an _actor_?)"_
     - Yeah, actually, they are called _Virtual Actors_.